Frequently Asked Questions

 A: Yes!
 We have therapists who have been trained in Play Therapy, Child- Parent Relationship Therapy, Structural and Attachment theory models.

 Q: What is play therapy?

-A: Adults’ natural medium of communication is verbalization; for children the natural way way of communication is through play and activity.
+A: Adults’ natural medium of communication is verbalization; for children the natural way of communication is through play and activity.
 A young child uses play as a main source of expressing her feelings and thoughts.
-Play is the child’s language and toys are are the child’s words.
+Play is the child’s language and toys are the child’s words.
 The therapist’s responsibility is to go to the child’s level and communicate with children through the medium in which they are most comfortable.
 Play therapy provides the therapist with an opportunity to enter the child’s world.